“The Wamsutter Wolf” by Annie Proulx is a short story included in the Bad Dirt collection. The title of the collection comes from this story.

 Eventually he is kicked out of his passivity when he begins to fear from his life.
 When he makes plans to move to Alaska, that’s when we know Buddy won’t be swept passively into anyone else’s dramas so easily from now on.

-The big Battle scene is the one where Buddy thinks Rase might come over to his trailer and kill him.
+The battle scene is the one where Buddy thinks Rase might come over to his trailer and kill him.
 It feels like a scene straight out of No Country For Old Men, with a man sitting behind a door, gun to the ready.
 But the scene is ultimately anti-climactic.

 The big plot revelation (which I should’ve seen coming, having recently read Mansfield’s identical plot) is that Graig or Cheri or both have killed Rase Wham.